Skip to Main Content

 According to THA, achieving zero infections in these categories demonstrates a hospital’s strong commitment to eliminating harm, saving lives, and reducing unnecessary healthcare costs.

-In addition to Fort Loudoun, other Covenant Health hospitals earning Zero Harm Awards are Claiborne Medical Center, Tazewell; Cumberland Medical Center, Crossville; Leconte Medical Center, Sevierville; Fort Sanders Regional Medical Center, Knoxville; Methodist Medical Center, Oak Ridge; Morristown-Hamblen Healthcare System, Morristown; Parkwest Medical Center, Knoxville; and Covenant Health Roane, Harriman.
+In addition to Fort Loudoun, other Covenant Health hospitals earning Zero Harm Awards are Covenant Health Claiborne, Tazewell; Cumberland Medical Center, Crossville; Leconte Medical Center, Sevierville; Fort Sanders Regional Medical Center, Knoxville; Methodist Medical Center, Oak Ridge; Morristown-Hamblen Healthcare System, Morristown; Parkwest Medical Center, Knoxville; and Covenant Health Roane, Harriman.

 Learn more about the Zero Harm Awards on THA’s website.